How to Get Rid of Diaper Rash and Fever in Infants

 While most cases of diaper rash are not serious, it’s important to know when to reach out for professional medical help.
 Call your doctor if:

-• You notice pimples or small sores forming on your baby’s skin.
+• You notice pimples or small sores forming on your baby’s skin

-• The diaper rash begins to bleed, ooze pus, or weep.
+• The diaper rash begins to bleed, ooze pus, or weep

-• Your baby has a fever of 100.4 °F or higher.
+• Your baby has a fever of 100.4°F or higher

-• The rash spreads to other areas, including the arms, face, or scalp.
+• The rash spreads to other areas, including the arms, face, or scalp

 • Your baby’s skin begins peeling off in sheets

-• The rash gets worse despite at-home treatment.
+• The rash gets worse despite at-home treatment

-• The rash is extremely painful, as this may be a sign of cellulitis.
+• The rash is extremely painful, as this may be a sign of cellulitis

-• The diaper rash occurs in the first 6 weeks of life.
+• The diaper rash occurs in the first 6 weeks of life

 Most importantly, you should simply reach out to your doctor if you want to.
 Being sure is priceless when it comes to your child’s health, and your pediatrician won’t mind a check-up to make sure that your case of diaper rash is normal and manageable.
+For cases that involve fever, a rash spreading beyond the diaper area, or symptoms that concern you, the pediatric emergency care team at Village Emergency Centers is available around the clock to evaluate your child and provide the guidance you need.

 steps to take to avoid diaper rash on babies